Poincar\'e duality for loop spaces: Poincar e duality in symplectic homology

 \subsection{Poincar\'e duality with products}

 As in the previous sections $V$ is a Liouville domain of dimension $2n$, and $W=[\frac 1 2, 1]\times \p V\subset V$ is the trivial cobordism realized by a collar neighbourhood of $\p V$ in $V$.
-Recall from Section~\ref{sec:TQFT-Floer} that $SH_*(W,\p W)$ carries a product of degree $-n$ determined by counts of rigid pairs-of-pants in combination with suitable action truncations.
+Recall from \S\ref{sec:TQFT-Floer} that $SH_*(W,\p W)$ carries a product of degree $-n$ determined by counts of rigid pairs-of-pants in combination with suitable action truncations.
 We refer to this product as the \emph{primary product on $SH_*(W,\p W)$}.
-By Poincar\'e duality $SH_*(W,\p W)\simeq SH^{-*}(W)$, and we refer to the corresponding degree $n$ pair-of-pants product on $SH^*(W)$ as \emph{the primary product on $SH^*(W)=SH^*(\p V)$}.
-Recall also that $SH_*(\p V)$ carries a unital pair-of-pants product $m$ of degree $-n$.
+By Poincar\'e duality we have $SH_*(W,\p W)\simeq SH^{-*}(W)$, and we refer to the corresponding degree $n$ pair-of-pants product on $SH^*(W)$ as the \emph{primary product on $SH^*(W)=SH^*(\p V)$}.

+The following result corresponds to Theorem~\ref{thm:PD-RFH-intro} from the Introduction.
+Recall that $SH_*(\p V)$ carries a unital product $\boldmu$ of degree $-n$.

 \begin{theorem} Let $V$ be a Liouville domain of dimension $2n$.
 Then: